eversinc33/Banshee/README.md

 <img src="./img/Banshee.jpg" alt="Banshee" width="400" />
 </p>

+*DISCLAIMER: This was the first driver code I ever wrote.
+As such, there is some pretty bad stuff in here, which you definitely should not copy.*

 Learning about Windows rootkits lately, so here is my own implementation of some techniques.
 For an overview, see **Features** below.

 Banshee is meant to be used with [kdmapper](https://github.com/TheCruZ/kdmapper) or a similar driver mapper.